Question

 Exploited

-Best for describing how you took advantage of opportunities, market conditions, or competitive advantages.
-In business contexts, it means making the most of favorable situations.
+Best for describing how you identified and took full advantage of market opportunities, gaps, or competitive advantages

 Activated